-Our blushing beauty, Leah, is a striking girl, who was just plucked from a local town shelter, where she wound up after her owner passed.
-The surviving family members were not prepared for the antics of a one year old puppy.
-At such an impressionable age, Leah has received her introduction to the wild Rescue world.
+Our blushing beauty, Leah, is a striking girl, who was plucked from a local town shelter, where she wound up after her owner passed.
+The surviving family members were not prepared for the antics of a puppy.
+At such a vulnerable age, Leah had received her introduction to the wild Rescue world.

 |Leah is at the stage in her development, where she needs to be an integral part of her family.
 Long stretches of time alone, are not ideal for her, and she would thrive in an only dog home, in which she can receive ongoing socialization, leadership and obedience training.
 Leah has not done well in her various dog pack introductions, so we presume that she has not had many positive interactions with her canine bretheren.
 Adopters will need to be careful during new introductions.
 She has also tested with cats, and she is not a big fan.|

 Leah's manners are steadily improving, and she is house trained and crate trained, but adopters should expect to troubleshoot the occasional accident that will inevitably occur during her transition to a new home.
 She is in good health, now that some allergy issues have been addressed, and she is on a Vet prescribed diet, which has resolved her issues.

 Leah is at an ideal lean body weight of 70 pounds.
 She has been spayed, and has received routine vaccinations..
 She has had the 4dx test, and is negative for heartworm, lyme, earlichia and anaplasmosis.
 She has been dewormed, and microchipped.
 If you are interested in Leah, please write to firstname.lastname@example.org or call Denise at 860-908-9738 for more info.